The Editor Suggests :

 taqui: (n) Dance in honor of the sun. ;HOI

 tarikuy: (v) To find something lost.
-QP To find them.
+QP To find.
 RS

 tarinakuy: (v) To be among those who seek each other.
 RS